 Compensatory time shall be calculated in the same manner as cash payment in Section (D) (1) (a) above.

-b.
-Prior to working overtime, the employee must agree to the type of compensation preferred, be it cash payment, compensatory time-off, or a combination of the two.

 The employee and the Chapter Manager shall arrange compensatory time-off.
 The supervisor shall properly account for compensatory time earned and taken.

 Compensatory time off must be taken within thirty (30) days of the time it was earned.